I-is-as-I-does/Jack-Js/README.md

 # Jack Js

+Minimal sets of utilities.

 Jack of all trades is now in Javascript flavour!
 PHP counterpart over [here](https://github.com/I-is-as-I-does/Jack).

 This is a work in progress.